mrameezraja/InfoSalons.Contacts.Angular/README.md

 7. [Optional] If you need to change the API url that can be done in `src/app/_shared/app-constants.ts`, update the value of `remoteServiceBaseUrl` variable.
 8. Then run `ng serve --open`, (ignore the cli.misMatch warnings if you see one :) )
 9. Application will start running in browser after successful build
+10. I have also implemented paging.
+It will be displayed after 10 records.

 # Screenshots